 The Dominguez Firm has been helping heavy gate accident injury victims obtain the compensation that they’re entitled to for over 30 years.
-We have the attorneys, legal personnel and resources to take on the large corporations and insurance companies that look to minimize or even deny your claim.
+We have the personal injury attorneys, legal personnel and resources to take on the large corporations and insurance companies that look to minimize or even deny your claim.
 And if you’re worried about the cost of hiring an attorney, know that at The Dominguez Firm, if there is no recovery, there is no fee!
 Call us today at 800-818-1818 for a free consultation.

 My experience was good.
 They made sure to kept me in the loop and made sure to let me know what was going on the whole time.
 My mom has used other attorneys and this experience was beyond better.
 I would definitely recommend them!

 The attorneys were always available and answered my questions.
 I would recommend them to anyone.
 Zoe is the best!